 3. Brand trust is still up for grabs.

-Orgain and Premier Protein clearly dominate safety searches, yet the field behind them remains fragmented.
-More than 50 brands appear across the broader data set, which means no single brand has locked down consumer trust.
+Orgain and Premier Protein clearly lead safety searches, but the field behind them remains fragmented.
+Levels and Naked Nutrition have grown, and dozens of additional brands continue to appear in the broader data set.

 4. Media coverage keeps creating measurable behavior.